-- Use of ICT to record work or to support learning. - Use of concrete resources and practical apparatus where appropriate, for example use of Numicon or counters to support mathematical calculations - Collaborative learning (talk partners, group work, peer assessment) to help children to access activities - Use of pupils interests to engage and motivate pupils - using drama techniques to allow children to express themselves verbally and to work in small groups with others - Use of visual aids - differentiation of tasks - use of pre-learning to share key points of the learning prior to the lesson so your child is more prepared.
+- Use of ICT to record work or to support learning. - Use of concrete resources and practical apparatus where appropriate, for example use of Numicon or counters to support mathematical calculations - Collaborative learning (talk partners, group work, peer assessment) to help children to access activities - Use of pupil's interests to engage and motivate pupils - using drama techniques to allow children to express themselves verbally and to work in small groups with others - Use of visual aids - · scaffolding of tasks - use of pre-learning to share key points of the learning prior to the lesson so your child is more prepared. - Small group or 1-1 support.

 11. What opportunities will there be to discuss my child's achievements?
-How will I know how well my child id progressing?
+How will I know how well my child is progressing?